lucasheim/nest_typeorm_yarn_V2/README.md

-Don't run yarn install, dependencies are already commited

-Run yarn start
+Run yarn && yarn start

 You should get a dependency error, which seems like a nest bug related to yarn pnp